 USA Basketball was organized in 1974 and known as the Amateur Basketball Association of the United States of America (ABAUSA).
 The name change to USA Basketball occurred Oct.
 12, 1989, shortly after FIBA modified its rules to allow professional basketball players to participate in international competitions.
 USA Basketball then admitted the NBA as an active member and made the change.

 A 12-member Board of Directors governs USA Basketball.
 Retired General Martin E. Dempsey, the 18th Chairman of the Joint Chiefs of Staff, was elected USA Basketball Chairman for the 2017-20 quadrennium.
-Also members of the Board of Directors are: NBA appointees Kim Bohuny, NBA Senior Vice President, International Basketball Operations; and Mark Tatum, NBA Deputy Commissioner and Chief Operating Officer; NCAA appointees Dan Gavitt, NCAA Senior Vice President/Basketball; Bernard Muir, Stanford University’s Director of Athletics; and Chris Plonsky, University of Texas Director of Women's Athletics and Senior Associate Athletic Director of Men's/Women's Athletics External Services; scholastic representative Bob Gardner, Executive Director, National Federation of State High School Associations; national organizations representative Jim Carr, NAIA President and Chief Executive Director; at-large representative Jordan Schlachter, NBPA Chief Marketing Officer; and athlete representatives Chauncey Billups, 2010 World Championship gold medalist, and three-time Olympic gold medalist Katie Smith.
+Also members of the Board of Directors are: NBA appointees Kim Bohuny, NBA Senior Vice President, International Basketball Operations; and Mark Tatum, NBA Deputy Commissioner and Chief Operating Officer; NCAA appointees Dan Gavitt, NCAA Senior Vice President/Basketball; Bernard Muir, Stanford University’s Director of Athletics; and Chris Plonsky, University of Texas Executive Senior Associate Athletics Director/Chief of Staff; scholastic representative Bob Gardner, Executive Director, National Federation of State High School Associations; national organizations representative Jim Carr, NAIA President and Chief Executive Director; at-large representative Jordan Schlachter, NBPA Chief Marketing Officer; and athlete representatives Chauncey Billups, 2010 World Championship gold medalist, and three-time Olympic gold medalist Katie Smith.
 Jerry Colangelo, USA Basketball Men’s National Team Managing Director, rounds out the board and will serve in an ex officio capacity as past chairman.

 Serving since January 2001 as CEO is Jim Tooley, who has been with USA Basketball since 1993.